kubernetes/kubernetes/examples/cassandra/README.md

   - port: 9042
     protocol: TCP
 ```

-You can see that the _Service_ has found the pod we created in step one.

 ### Adding replicated nodes
 Of course, a single node cluster isn't particularly interesting.
 The real power of Kubernetes and Cassandra lies in easily building a replicated, scalable Cassandra cluster.